Supplements

 • Contributes to the synthesis of myelin sheaths

-• copper (as copper citrate)2 mg
+copper (as copper citrate)

-Other Ingredients: hypoallergenic plant fiber (cellulose), vegetarian capsule (cellulose, water)
+Other ingredients: hypoallergenic plant fiber (cellulose), vegetarian capsule (cellulose, water)

-• Copper and Connective Tissue Health
+Copper and Connective Tissue Health

 Research indicates that copper plays a critical role in the synthesis and maintenance of collagen and elastin, essential components of connective tissues.

-• Copper's Role in Iron Metabolism
+Copper's Role in Iron Metabolism

 Studies suggest that copper is essential for proper iron absorption and utilization, contributing to healthy red blood cell formation.

-• Copper and Neurological Function
+Copper and Neurological Function

 Research highlights copper's involvement in the synthesis of myelin sheaths, which are crucial for nerve function and overall neurological health.